-My so called “ideal” figure looks like a massacre and it’s all hidden under my clothes, I don’t even wear bikinis.
+My so called “ideal” figure looks like a massacre and it’s all hidden under my clothes.
 So yes explain to me why I am penalised and not included here.
 Because I really cannot understand.

-Please do tell me why I am less important in this body positivity matter.
+Please do tell me why I am not important or even included in this body positivity matter.

 Body shaming comes in many different forms.
 For some reason ‘skinny shaming’ isn’t taken seriously.
 I have shared my story because I want to see a change.
 I refuse to stand back and wait for that change to happen.
 I am a firm believer in being the change you want to see.